 The Strathmore Bristol holds up better for blending.
 It is a very smooth, heavyweight paper that is great for final artwork.
 (It’s not cost effective for practice.)
 The ink sits on top of the paper longer than on the HP Premium 32, so it’s better for blending techniques.

 The Pentel EnerGel pens are some of my absolute favorite gel pens.
 They write very smoothly, dry quickly, and don’t smear.
-Plus, I love the vivid colors.
+The colors are vivid and beautiful.

 I use this tiny (it’s almost the size of my phone!)
 Canon Ivy Mobile Photo Mini Photo Printer to print my little 2×3 photos from my phone, via Bluetooth, for my journals.
 The pictures have a peel and stick backing, which makes it really easy to stick them in my journals.
 (See my review here.)

 This is the case I got for my Canon Ivy.
-It’s a beautiful, hard-shell case, and it was only $9.99 at the time I bought it.
+It’s a beautiful, hard-shell case.